Introduction

 What the editions say

 My copy of Which Bible is a 1984 reprint of the 1975 Fifth Edition.
 It attributes “Our Authorized Bible Vindicated” to Benjamin G. Wilkinson – both in the “Contents” and on pages 174-175.
-Since I had not access to earlier editions, the indicter of Fuller refuged in the claim that it “may have been corrected in reprints, but the fact remains” it was originally unattributed to Wilkinson by Fuller.
+Since I had no access to earlier editions, the indicter of Fuller refuged in the claim that it “may have been corrected in reprints, but the fact remains” it was originally unattributed to Wilkinson by Fuller.

-In the absence of having earlier editions – particularly the original 1970 book -- I hit on the idea of checking WorldCat library catalog.
+In the absence of having earlier editions – particularly the original 1970 book – I hit on the idea of checking WorldCat library catalog.
 If the records on WorldCat are accurate, when Fuller originally compiled and printed Which Bible in 1970, he verily credited Our Authorized Bible Vindicated to Benjamin Wilkinson.
 No plagiarism.
 Here are the records on editions 1, 2, and 3 based on WorldCat.
 I have the 5th edition, so that is based on my own research.
 The 4th edition is not presently represented on WorldCat.[ii]

 According to these records, the 1970 book has 231 pages, 1971 (2nd) has 282 pages, and 1972 (3rd) has 318 pages.
 The 1975 (5th) has 350 pages.
 This expansion is the addition of three indices after page 318.
 Regarding the page numbers, there are also 7 unnumbered pages in the 1975 5th edition books that I checked, one a 1978 printing and on a 1984 printing.